The Financial Aid Office is currently processing files completed in May (Updated on 8/11/14).

 The Supplemental Financial Aid Application must be submitted to the Financial Aid Office to complete your file.

 If your FAFSA is selected for verification, additional documents will be required.
 Green River will send you a letter requesting the additional forms.
 When all required documents have been received by Green River Community College, students' files are put in line to be reviewed.
-This process can take up to 3 months before a student is awarded funding.
+This process can take up to three months before a student is awarded funding.

 If your financial aid eligibility has not been determined by the time tuition payments are due, you will be asked to pay your own tuition.
 There is an Easy Payment Plan (STEP) offered by Green River.